santolucito/santolucito.github.io/strisynth/index.md

 List("document496.txt", "report498.pdf", "legend500.jpg")
 ```

-###| :: (a-> b) -> (b -> c) -> (a -> c)
+###andThen :: (a-> b) -> (b -> c) -> (a -> c)
 Infix operator to compose two transformations.
 Either assign the result to a variable or export it directly.
 If the composition is not possible, a warning will be issued explaining why and script exportation will be empty. \textbf{NB} If you have used composition in a functional language before this is the reverese order.
-You might think of our composition operator as expressing "andThen".

 ```
 scala> NEW; "(file).txt" ==> "file.txt"; val t = TRANSFORM